 - Comfortable – because of the smooth surface, it’s relatively comfortable to walk on be gravel.
 Or at least as comfortable as any gravel can be.
 This makes it great for playgrounds.

-- Natural weed barrier – you may want to add a weed barrier for extra protection, pea gravel makes a pretty great weed barrier on its own, so you can leave out the barrier if you want to.
+- Natural weed barrier – you may want to add a weed barrier for extra protection, this gravel makes a pretty great weed barrier on its own, so you can leave out the barrier if you want to.

 - Easy to find – you won’t leave any hardware or garden store without pea gravel if you’re looking for it.
-While some types of gravel are rare, pea gravel can be found almost anywhere.
+While some types of gravel are rare, this gravel can be found almost anywhere.

 Pea Gravel Cons

-- Usually needs border – pea gravel needs some sort of edger to prevent it from falling.
+- Usually needs border – this gravel needs some sort of edger to prevent it from falling.
 You can just lay it out alone or it will sink into the sides or flow out and create a mess.

 - Needs foundation – pea gravel needs a good foundation.
 So you have to add in the costs of the other rocks or filler that you buy as well when you calculate costs.

-- Sinking furniture – you can’t just put a chair on pea gravel and expect it to stay still.
+- Sinking furniture – you can’t just put a chair on the gravel and expect it to stay still.
 It will begin sinking into the gravel.
 This isn’t safe and can leave your area looking less than great.